Planning to travel to India? Here are the best places to visit in North India from Delhi, Jaipur, Udaipur, Agra to Jodhpur.

 A land of outstanding cultural and historical treasures, northern India offers palaces and religious temples with an extraordinary range of architectural wonders.

 To make sure you protect your valuables, purchase travel insurance before you go and Worldomads is the one I highly recommend.

-Places to visit in North India
+Places to Visit in North India

 As in all the capitals of the world, it is the ideal place to shop and eat in the best restaurants!
 Everything is available and it is impossible to get bored there.

-While New Delhi is the imperial city composed of big large streets, beautiful sidewalks and official buildings, Old Delhi is the historical city labyrinthic, noisy and animated, many of the roads are not indicated so take your GPS with you otherwise you will get lost!
+While New Delhi is the imperial city composed of big large streets, beautiful sidewalks, and official buildings, Old Delhi is the historical city labyrinthic, noisy, and animated!
+Many of the roads are not labeled so take your GPS with you otherwise you will get lost!

 Generally speaking, the city can be hard on the nerves, especially for first-time visitors, so don’t hesitate to escape from time to time to the magnificent gardens.